What Time Is It Central America

 Yes, for the majority of countries you can schedule calls using a single UTC‑6 reference.
 Only when coordinating with Panama will you need

 Only when coordinating with Panama will you need to add an extra hour to the UTC‑6 reference.
-Here's one way to look at it: if the current UTC time is 12:00 PM (noon), the local times across the region are:
+To give you an idea, if the current UTC time is 12:00 PM (noon), the local times across the region are:

 Country (UTC offset) Local time